About Our Club

-The RI Schools Recycling Club was created in 2001, in partnership with the RI Resource Recovery Corporation and the RI Department of Environmental Management to improve recycling in RI Schools.
+The RI School Recycling Project was created in 2001, in partnership with the RI Resource Recovery Corporation and the RI Department of Environmental Management to improve recycling in RI schools.
 At that time, the number of schools recycling properly was 18% – among the lowest in New England.
 When our program ended on 2007, the recycling rate in schools had increased to 68%!

 Results like that prove that change is possible.
 So, we’re focusing on food waste in RI schools – and how to reduce, recover and recycle it.